k2helix/minecraft-server/README.md

 - On Windows, you will also need [Git](https://git-scm.com/) Bash in order to run .sh files.

 ## Installation
-First make sure to have all the needed requirements installed and on PATH (check if you can call "ngrok", "jq", "java" and "jar" from the command line).
+First make sure to have all the needed requirements installed and on PATH (check if you can call "jq", "java" and "jar" from the command line).
 Also make sure the minecraft server jar of the version you are going to play works with your JAVA_BINARY, else everything else will fail.
 1. Download `init.sh` and optionally the rest of files
 2. Run `init.sh` and complete the setup
 4. Run `start.sh` if `server.jar` exists